sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Wrap-up

-- Why using environment variables is preferred over using property files?
-For example, setting database credentials for different environments(dev, testing, staging, production, etc)?
 - We covered several factors so far.
 What are those?
   - factor 1 - one codebase many deploys
   - factor 2 - explicit declaration of dependencies using Gradle build file